ba-st/Stargate/docs/how-to/how-to-startup-API.md

 The configuration parameters are passed to `Teapot` so you can configure here any of the options accepted by `Teapot` or `Zinc` servers.
-The `operations` key is mandatory and it's used for the plugin system of Stargate.
+The `operations` key is mandatory, and it's used for the plugin system of Stargate.
 See [the operations and plugins documentation](Operations.md) to get a list of valid options.
 For deployment environments, the `jwt` authentication scheme is recommended.